 According to a survey by the New England Journal of Medicine, 86% of physicians are passive job seekers.
 If you’re only focusing on active candidates, you’re only reaching 14% of the U.S. physician labor pool.

 Social recruiting makes exposing opportunities to this broad pool of available talent much easier, though, because you can reach candidates who aren’t actively searching but are the perfect match for your opportunity.
-We wrote a more in-depth article on this topic that you can read here: 5 ways to use social recruiting to attract passive candidates.

 Provide relevant content